Hey! That supplement looks cool. Should I take that?

 The symptoms of subclinical nutrient deficiency look an awful lot like our common complaints - fatigue, insomnia, headaches, constipation and diarrhea, frequent illness, and just feeling run down all the time.
 It’s not enough to drive a medical intervention, but it’s enough to keep you from feeling healthy, energetic, and fully alive.

 Blood tests won’t tell you if you have a subclinical problem, and most medical professionals consider our modern diet to have adequate nutrition.
 It is well worth your time and money to have an expert look at what’s going on from a whole-person perspective.
 Figuring out where you could use a boost saves you money by not buying useless supplements, saves you time because you don’t have to research products, and saves you from frustration because you know what you need and what formulas work best for you.

-If you’re curious to learn where you might benefit from a shift in your supplement strategy, schedule an Introductory Session with me.
+If you’re curious to learn where you might benefit from a shift in your supplement strategy, schedule your Wellness Launchpad with me.
 We’ll get you pointed toward healthier habits and figure out the best supplement plan for you.